TadasKuzminskas/Reactive-Web_BulletinBoard-BackEnd/README.md

 It's a sort of twitter clone where a user can register, add posts, comment on posts and etc.

 Utilizes:
-  R2DBC/mySQL
+  R2DBC/mySQL,
-  ReactiveWebMVC
+  ReactiveWebMVC,
   WebFluxSecurity

 Features:
-  File upload
+  File upload,
-  Image preview
+  Image preview,
-  User registration
+  User registration,
-  Authentication via Spring Security
+  Authentication via Spring Security,
-  Jwt token/refresh token
+  Jwt token/refresh token,
   Asset pagination

 This is an ongoing project for a BulletinBoard backend.